ghoomfrog/silili/silili-vs-toki-pona.md

 > **Note** This is work-in-progress.

 - Silili doesn't have the vowels *e* and *o*.
-- Silili has a more comprehensive vocabulary.
+- Silili has a more efficient and comprehensive vocabulary.
 - Silili doesn't have special words to indicate the subject and object (*li* and *e* in Toki Pona).
 - Silili doesn't have an imperative or vocative marker (*o* in Toki Pona).
 - Silili has a single word for "and" and "or".